mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

-Team members can work with this methods to visualize their the most important ideas or solution with prototyping.
+Team members can work with different methods to visualize their the most important ideas or solution by prototyping.
 By our design challenge "Create a favorite app for students" for prototyping we will use the POP (Prototyping on Paper) App of Marvel to prototype on your mobile device.